 Regularly recycling your mailing list will mean that you are sending your emails only to those recipients who are highly interested in your content.

-Conclusion: How many cold emails can we send without them going to spam?
+Conclusion: How many cold emails to send per day?

 You can comfortably send a few hundred cold emails per day per email account, without them going to spam provided you are following all the best practices of cold email outreach.